-The individual making the certification under FC-1.2.5 must give clear contact details (e.g. by attaching a business card or company stamp).
-The Islamic bank licensee must verify the identity of the person providing the certification through checking membership of a professional organisation (for lawyers or accountants), or through checking against databases/websites, or by direct phone or email contact.
+FC-1.2.6 The individual making the certification under FC-1.2.5 must give clear contact details (e.g. by attaching a business card or company stamp).
+The conventional bank licensee must verify the identity of the person providing the certification through checking membership of a professional organisation (for lawyers or accountants), or through checking against databases/websites, or by direct phone or email contact.